mikeddecker/judge/administratie/20241015-bp-info-mail-Andrej.md

 ### Timeline

-The school provided us with a main timeline.
+The school provided us with a main timeline (I included the team competitions, as the PoC preferably needs to be ready by then.)
-The first semester will be used to write a proposal, adjust based on feedback, making an appointment with the promotor.
+The first semester will be used to write a proposal, adjusted based on feedback and making an appointment with the promotor.

-24th of January - final version of proposal + deadline for having a co-promotor.
+- 24th of January - final version of proposal + deadline for having a co-promotor.
 (Filling in a paper and uploading, I'll ask if there are English versions of thesis guidelines and such if you're interested)

-(12-15 years team competition)
+- 22nd of February (12-15 years A-team competition)

-7th of March - submit the introduction, literature & methodology of the thesis itself
+- 7th of March - submit the introduction, literature & methodology of the thesis itself

-Rest of March - feedback, 2 major Team competitions (A-level teams + national teams contest)
+- Rest of March - feedback + 2 major Team competitions (A-level teams 16years+ & national teams contest)

-Last weekend April - BC-level 16+ teams
+- 27th or 28th of April - BC-level 16+ teams

-2nd of May - final draft of thesis.
+- 2nd of May - final draft of thesis.

-23rd of May - submit the thesis.
+- 23rd of May - submit the thesis.

 So between the competitions of March and April, there is some time to adjust my models.
 Afterwards, in May not so much time or new competitions to test out, unless I search other countries for test results.
 This means my PoC needs to be ready by March.

-Due to a personal trajectory, I have more time in my second semester than others.
+Due to a personal trajectory, I have more time in my second semester than others, 3-4 days a week.
 Not that there is enough time at hand.

 ## Conclusion

 A challenging project, in a fun context.
-Would you like to be my partner in crime and see the possibilities of AI in Jump Rope or if you'd like more information, I'm happy to provide more information. (written or videocall).
+Would you or one of your NextJumpApp peers like to be my partner in crime and see the possibilities of AI in Jump Rope or would you like more information, I'm happy to provide more information. (written or videocall).

 By jumpers for jumpers.